Twisting Kuperberg invariants via Fox calculus and Reidemeister torsion: Introduction

+We also provide an explanation of the Fox calculus formula that defines $I_H^{\rho}$ in terms of Hopf group-algebras (the dual notion of a Hopf group-coalgebra).
+We show that the semidirect product $\kk[\Aut(H)]\ltimes H$ determines a Hopf $\Aut(H)$-algebra $\uH$ for which where the left hand side is the (dual version of the) invariant of Virelizier \cite{Virelizier:flat} and the right hand side is ours for $M_0=Y\sm B^3$, where $B^3$ is an open 3-ball embedded in $Y$ and $\c_0$ is a single suture in $\p M_0$, see Proposition \ref{prop: Virelizier at sd product is ours}.
+Moreover, we relate the relative integral approach of \cite{LN:Kup} to the Hopf group-(co)algebra approach.
+Therefore, our construction can also be understood as a generalization to sutured manifolds of \cite{Virelizier:flat} restricted to a particular Hopf group-algebra (which in our case may be non-semisimple).
+In addition, the Hopf group-algebra approach clarifies the appearance of $\Spinc$ structures and homology orientations, see Remark \ref{remark: Spinc and o vs non-unimodular}.

+Our construction has the additional feature that it can be extended to define polynomial invariants provided $H$ is $\N$-graded.
+Indeed, in such a case, any $\rho:\pi_1(M)\to\Aut(H)$ can be combined with the Hurewicz map $h:\pi_1(M)\to H_1(M;\Z)$ to define a homomorphism $\rho\ot h:\pi_1(M)\to\Aut(H\ot_{\kk}\kk[H_1(M)])$.
+Hence, there is an invariant which we call a {\em twisted Kuperberg polynomial} and this specializes to $I_H^{\rho}(M,\c,\ss,\o)$ via the augmentation map $\aug:\kk[H_1(M)]\to\kk$.
+In particular, this procedure defines (Hopf algebraic) twisted multivariable polynomial invariants of links in arbitrary homology spheres.
+When $\rho\equiv 1$, this link invariant can be considered as a ``polynomial deformation" of the Kuperberg invariant of the underlying closed 3-manifold, see Corollary \ref{corollary: multivariable link polynomial}.

-We show that the twisted Kuperberg polynomials generalize a relative form of twisted Reidemeister torsion \cite{KL:twisted} and hence twisted Alexander polynomials \cite{Lin:representations, Wada:twisted}.
-Indeed, let $\LaV$ be the exterior algebra over a finite dimensional $\kk$-vector space $V$.
-This is a $\N$-graded Hopf superalgebra satisfying the hypothesis of the above theorem.
-One has $\Aut(\LaV)\cong GL(V)$ and under this isomorphism, the homomorphism $r_H:\Aut(\LaV)\to\kk^{\t}$ is the determinant, so $\Ker(r_H)=SL(V)$.
-For simplicity, suppose $n=\dim(V)$ is even.
+In our second main theorem we show that all the above procedures generalize existing ones in Reidemeister torsion theory.
+Indeed, let $\La(V)$ be the exterior algebra of an $n$-dimensional vector space $V$ over a field $\kk$.
+This is an $\N$-graded involutory Hopf superalgebra with $\Aut(\La(V))\cong GL(V)$ and the distinguished group-like of the associated semidirect product is $r_{\La(V)}=\det:GL(V)\to\kk^{\t}$.

-\begin{Theorem} Let $(M,\c)$ be a balanced sutured 3-manifold with a representation $\rho:\pi_1(M)\to SL(V)$.
-If $H=\LaV$ is the exterior algebra on $V$, then the twisted Kuperberg polynomial reduces to twisted Reidemeister torsion: